gilles-peskine-arm/mbedtls/docs/proposed/psa-driver-interface.md

 * Before any call to the `"get_random"` entry point, to supply `"initial_entropy_size"` bytes of entropy.
 * After a call to the `"get_random"` entry point returns less than the required amount of random data, to supply `"reseed_entropy_size"` bytes of entropy.

 When the driver requires entropy, the core can supply it with one or more successive calls to the `"add_entropy"` entry point.
+If the required entropy size is zero, the core does not need to call `"add_entropy"`.

 #### The `"get_random"` entry point